 Collision-prone bustards and raptors - power line surveys

 Some collision-prone species require special survey techniques to understand where they breed and how they are affected by power lines.
+We have undertaken:

 several specialised studies of Bustards, Verreaux's Eagles and Black Harriers to determine how they are affected by power lines and proposed wind farms;